-- Not attending the course; - Communicating their desire to drop the course other than submitting the Withdrawal Drop Form to the Registrar; or - Communicating their desire to drop the course to employees other than the Registrar (or his or her assistant).
+- No longer attend the course; or - Communicate their desire to drop the course other than submitting the Withdrawal Drop Form to the Registrar; or - Communicate their desire to drop the course to an employee or faculty member, other than the Registrar (or his or her assistant).

-When a student unofficially drops a course, the Registrar will apply the Student Attendance Policy to determine the date of the drop and will assign the notation WF (Withdrawal-Fail) to the student's record, according to the Grading System Policy.
-Refunds are never due for unofficial drops.
+If a student stops attending, then the Registrar will apply the Student Attendance Policy to determine the last date of attendance, and will assign the notation WF (Withdrawal-Fail) to the student's record.
+Students who do not use the Withdrawal Drop Form are not eligible to receive any refunds.